HankLi0130/HankLi0130.github.io/content/project/kinton.md

 draft: false
 ---

-Kinton is one of my side projects, which is a online menu app and it helps customers oder reman online.
+Kinton is one of my side projects, which is a online menu app and it helps customers order ramen online.

 [GitHub](https://github.com/HankLi0130/Kinton)